 Joint Combined Cadet Force with Eton and Holyport College

 Eton College's Combined Cadet Force (CCF) (which was founded in 1860) is now run as a joint CCF with Holyport College.
-CCF entirely voluntary and is offered to Years 11-13.
+CCF is entirely voluntary and is offered to Years 11-13.
 Training is run as far as possible by the students themselves, with most instruction delivered by these in Years 12-13.

 CCF takes place once a week and we also take the cadets away from school on three training / exercise weekends each year, known as Scheme Weekends.
 Longer camps, which are scheduled for the start of the summer holidays, include a UK-based camp and an overseas camp for more senior cadets.
 Activities on camp include a military exercise phase, shooting, paintballing, assault courses, mountain biking, coasteering and SCUBA diving.